suleman-mahmood/qalam/README.md

 #### Tools
-- CLI, choosing options, editing blob of text, accept / regenerate stuff
+- CLI: choosing options, editing blob of text, accept / regenerate stuff
 - Python
 - Model: DeepSeek r1 or OpenAI

 #### Step 1, Static Analysis
 Codebase -> Statically analysed data

-- Input codebase, outputs a file within the token limit
+- Input codebase, outputs a list of structured data
-- Use treesitter to get python functions names from all the project files in  the targeted codebase
+- Use treesitter to get python classes & functions names for each file
-- Generate a list of documents for next step
-	- Use treesitter to create relationship between documents
-	- Store all the information inside each document

-#### Step 2, Embeddings
+#### Step 2, Generate embeddings
 Vectorise data into db

-- Vectorise the above documents into pinecone db
+- Split data into documents
+- Store this in vector db (pinecone)

-#### Step 3, Code Plan
+#### Step 3, Code Plan & stubs
 User prompt + context -> Code plan

 - User enters a prompt
-- Prompt (User query) will be embedded and use it to query vector db to get retrieved context
+- Prompt (User query) will be embedded and use it to query vector db to get context
-- Construct system prompt from above step
+- Construct system prompt  and send it to LLM
-- Send this to LLM
 - LLM output's the code plan

-#### Step 4, 1st user interaction
-Code plan -> Code stubs

-- Show the code plan on CLI
-- User approves / regenerates (or edits) the plan
+- Edit / regenerate the code plan until satisfied
-	- Regenerate
-	- Approve
-		- Construct a new system prompt
-		- Code plan & new instructions will be sent to LLM
-- We get stubs from LLM

-#### Step 5, 2nd user interaction
+#### Step 4, Code implementation
-Code stubs -> Code implementation
+Code plan & stubs -> Code implementation

-- Show the stubs on CLI
-- User approves / regenerates (or edits) the plan
-	- Regenerate
-	- Approve
+- Feed the LLM's output from last step and use it to create embeddings and get context from the whole codebase
-		- Construct a new system prompt
+- Construct system prompt  and send it to LLM
-		- Stubs  & new instructions will be sent to LLM
-- We get Code implementation from LLM
+- LLM output's the code implementation
+- Edit / regenerate the code implementation satisfied